-In the event this position is vacant or the individual in this position is unavailable for any period of time, the Executive Director shall serve as the interim Charter School Liaison for homeless students.
+In the event this individual is unavailable for any period of time, the Executive Director shall serve as the interim Charter School Liaison for homeless students.

 The Charter School Liaison shall ensure that the following requirements are fulfilled by the Charter School (42 U.S.C. § 11432(g)(6)):